ever-been/everDoc/src/book/markdown/deployment.md

 ### Running EverBEEN

 The deployment process assumes a set of interconnected computers on which the framework is supposed to run and a running MongoDB instance.
-See the [Requirements](#user.requirements) section and [MongoDB installation guide](http://docs.mongodb.org/manual/installation/) for details.
+See section [\ref*{user.requirements} (Requirements)](#user.requirements) and [MongoDB installation guide](http://docs.mongodb.org/manual/installation/) for details.

 Deploying EverBEEN consists of two steps: